nishan-chatterjee/nishan-chatterjee/README.md

 🌍 **Location:** Stuttgart, Germany

 🔭 **Currently working on:**
-- Developing a Seq2seq model for automatic timeline summarization.
+- Developing a Seq2seq model for automatic timeline summarization
-- Researching multimodal feature fusion via graph neural networks for Visual Dialog.
+- Researching multimodal feature fusion via graph neural networks for Visual Dialog
-- #100DaysOfCode challenge focused around Language and Vision and Biomedical NLP, using Machine Learning and Deep Learning methods.
+- #100DaysOfCode challenge focused on Language and Vision, and Biomedical NLP, using Machine Learning and Deep Learning methods

 💬 **Ask me about:**
 - Natural Language Processing